 A Provider with a single Agent VM can be managed by a single vCenter domain.
-If a Provider manages multiple Agent VMs, then multiple vCenter domains are required.
+However, a Provider with multiple Agent VMs can be managed by a single or multiple vCenter domains.

-If you are not using an air-gapped environment, ensure that your network is able to access VMware Tanzu Network and cloudfront.net.
+If you are deploying in an environment with internet connectivity, ensure that your network is able to access VMware Tanzu Network and cloudfront.net.
 Your environment must meet the following network requirements before you begin installing Data Management for VMware Tanzu.

 VDS and N-VDS port groups that should be available to host components of Data Management for VMware Tanzu are:

-Though the Control Plane network and the Application network for Service instances get their IP addresses from the DHCP server, the IP addresses for Management network and the Control Plane network for Provider and Agent VMs are static and configured manually.
+Though the Control Plane network and the Application network for databases get their IP addresses from the DHCP server, the IP addresses for Management network and the Control Plane network for Provider and Agent VMs are static and configured manually.

 You must use the NTP network time service to synchronize the clocks of all Data Management for VMware Tanzu deployed VMs.